MicrosoftDocs/visualstudio-docs/docs/containers/tutorial-multicontainer.md

 ## Set up launch profiles

-1. This solution has an Azure Cache for Redis, but it's not efficient to rebuild the Azure Cache for Redis container every time you start a debugging session.
+1. This solution has an Azure Cache for Redis, but it's not efficient to rebuild the cache container every time you start a debugging session.
 To avoid that situation, you can set up a couple of launch profiles.
 Create one profile to start the Azure Cache for Redis.
 Create a second profile to start the other services.
-The second profile can use the Azure Cache for Redis container that's already running.
+The second profile can use the cache container that's already running.
 From the menu bar, you can use the dropdown list next to the start button to open a menu with debugging options.
 Select **Manage Docker Compose Launch Settings**.

    ![Screenshot of Debug Manage Compose Settings menu item.](media/tutorial-multicontainer/vs-2022/debug-dropdown-manage-compose.png)